 5. Visit Ripley’s Aquarium of The Smokies 🐠

-Ripley’s Aquarium of the Smokies is fun year-round regardless of the season.
-This is a great rainy day activity to do in Gatlinburg or something fun for those chilly evenings.
+Ripley’s Aquarium of the Smokies is fun year-round regardless of the season and is one of the best things to do in Gatlinburg in the Fall.

 View the shark lagoon, touch the stingrays, watch the playful penguins, and see over 10,000 exotic sea creatures.